Trump, still infectious, back at White House — without mask

 Conley repeatedly declined to share results of medical scans of Trump’s lungs, saying he was not at liberty to discuss the information because Trump did not waive doctor-patient confidentiality on the subject.
 COVID-19 has been known to cause significant damage to the lungs of some patients.
 Conley also declined to share the date of Trump’s most recent negative test for the virus — a critical point for contact tracing and understanding where Trump was in the course of the disease.

 Only a day earlier, Trump suggested he had finally grasped the true nature of the virus, saying in a video, “I get it.”
-But then on Sunday afternoon, Trump briefly ventured out of the hospital while contagious to salute cheering supporters by motorcade — an outing that disregarded precautions meant to contain the virus.
+But on Sunday afternoon, he ventured out of the hospital while contagious to salute cheering supporters by motorcade — an outing that disregarded precautions meant to contain the virus.

 Trump was leaving the hospital after receiving a fourth dose of the antiviral drug remdesivir Monday evening, Conley said.
 He will receive the fifth and final dose Tuesday at the White House.